Summer Skyr Tart with Fresh Berries

 Instructions

-• Preheat oven to 350 degrees.
+1. Preheat oven to 350 degrees.
 Process flour, sugar and salt together in a food processor until just combined.
 Scatter butter pieces over the top.
 Process until mixture has a sandy texture, about 12 long pulses.
+Sprinkle the ice water over the top and pulse a few times to combine.
+The mixture should hold together when you squeeze it between your fingers.
+If it seems a little dry, add an additional tablespoon of water and pulse again.
 Turn dough out into a 9 inch round tart pan with a removable bottom.

 Notes